 - Acquisition—What data is acquired, how, and why?

 - Utilization—How is the data used?
-Does the use support an institutional or business need?
+Does the use support an institutional need or University activity?

 - Maintenance—For how long is data retained?
 What are the data management rules?